polkadot-fellows/RFCs/text/0032-minimal-relay.md

 The only complication arises from the fact that both Asset Hub and the Staking parachain will have DOT balances; therefore, the Governance chain will need to be able to credit users' voting power based on balances from both locations.
 This is not expected to be difficult to handle.

+### Kusama

+Although Polkadot and Kusama both have system chains running, they have to date only been used for introducing new features or bodies, for example fungible assets or the Technical Fellowship.
+There has not yet been a migration of logic/state from the Relay Chain into a parachain.
+Given its more realistic network conditions than testnets, Kusama is the best stage for rehearsal.

+In the case of identity, Polkadot's system may be sufficient for the ecosystem.
+Therefore, Kusama should be used to test the migration of logic and state from Relay Chain to parachain, but these features may be (at the will of Kusama's governance) dropped from Kusama entirely after a successful migration on Polkadot.

+For Governance, Polkadot already has the Collectives parachain, which would become the Governance parachain.
+The entire group of DOT holders is itself a collective (the legislative body), and governance provides the means to express voice.
+Launching a Kusama Governance chain would be sensible to rehearse a migration.

+The Staking subsystem is perhaps where Kusama would provide the most value in its canary capacity.
+Staking is the subsystem most constrained by PoV limits.
+Ensuring that elections, payouts, session changes, offences/slashes, etc. work in a parachain on Kusama -- with its larger validator set -- will give confidence to the chain's robustness on Polkadot.

 ## Drawbacks